NyaomiDEV/Sunamu/README.md

 - Display what you are playing in your TV, secondary display, or (heck) around the entire house!
 - Get lyrics for your songs!
 - Bragging rights for your particular taste in music!*

-  *=No responsibility is taken from the Sunata devs and contributors if you have bad taste in music
+  *No responsibility is taken from the Sunata devs and contributors if you have bad taste in music

 ## Installation